How To Connect With Investors And Build Long-term Relationships [UPDATED 2026]

 Networking is about forming mutually-beneficial arrangements, so never get so caught up in what you’re doing that you forget to check in with them, and wherever possible, contribute something.
 Whether it’s an interesting article, or a connection you’ve made that they might benefit from.

-Still, a powerful network is nothing without a good idea of who you’re looking for, and this takes an understanding of the stage you’re at, and what it takes (read: financing) to reach the next stage for your company.
-Once you know this, find out where your investors are looking, and make sure you’re present and prepared.
+Still, a strong network is nothing without a clear understanding of who you’re looking for.
+This requires knowing the stage you’re at and what it takes to reach the next stage for your company.
+Once you know this, identify where your investors are looking and make sure you’re present and prepared.

-With a strategic networking-focused, you’ll soon be making the right connections that will lead you through your expansion and well into the long-term success of your company.
+With a strategic, networking-focused approach, you’ll soon be making the right connections that will guide you through your expansion and into the long-term success of your company.
+Once you understand your stage and financing needs, find the right investors, be present and prepared, and leverage AI where it makes sense.